thanhgit/install-software/ai/multi-agent.md

   - #### `Planning with feedback` for monitoring and modifying plans by `input`, `env changes` and `direct human feedback`

 ### Coordinator agent
+- #### `backstory` provides depth and context to how the agent approaches its responsibilities.
+- #### Design `backstory` is a carefully crafted narrative that shapes the agent’s decision-making process, interaction style, communicates with other agents, and approaches problem-solving
 ```python
 coordinator = Agent(
   role="Strategic Planning Manager",